LULU (LULU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LULU Historical Price

-According to the latest data gathered on LULU live price page, the current price of LULU is 0.01660473USD.
-The circulating supply of LULU(LULU) is 11.03M LULU , giving it a market capitalization of $183.16K.
+According to the latest data gathered on LULU live price page, the current price of LULU is 0.01620224USD.
+The circulating supply of LULU(LULU) is 11.03M LULU , giving it a market capitalization of $178.70K.

 The LULU Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LULU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.